mdiin/migrer/README.md

 # migrer

 migrer is a simple and VCS-friendly utility for migrating databases in any JDBC-supported RDBMS.

 *Alpha software*: migrer is still to be considered alpha-quality software.
-I have yet to test it in a project myself.
+Breaking changes to the API may occur.
 Because of this, I have yet to release it to Clojars.
 If you want to try it out you should use the git-deps feature of `deps.edn`.

 ## Principles

 **Simple**: migrer considers SQL the best DSL for a SQL database.

 **Powerful**: migrer allows you to do anything supported by your database in your migrations, because it is not limited by a DSL layer on top of SQL.

 **VCS-friendly**: migrer supports the concept of *repeatable* migrations, making it easier to see the evolution of e.g. stored procedures and views.

-**Small**: The sources are ~200LOC, so getting to know everything about migrer is easy!
+**Small**: The sources are ~400LOC including tests, so getting to know everything about migrer is easy!

 ## Installation